Einsteinish/Geodesics/README.md

 ## Background

-In physics, geodesics generalize straight lines to curved spaces.
-In Newtonian gravity, they approximate parabolas under constant acceleration, while in Einstein’s general relativity, they reflect spacetime curvature.
+In physics, geodesics extend the idea of straight lines to curved spaces.
+In Newtonian gravity, they look like parabolas because objects fall at a steady rate, while in Einstein’s general relativity, they trace the bends of spacetime.
 The geodesic equation,

 $$
 \frac{d^2x^\mu}{d\tau^2} + \Gamma^\mu_{\alpha\beta} \frac{dx^\alpha}{d\tau} \frac{dx^\beta}{d\tau} = 0,